imcuttle/measure/packages/psd-html/README.md

 It works on node and browser.

-Returned html is looks like the follow
+Returned html is looks like the follow.

 ```html
 <div id="psd-root" data-hm-exclude style="width: 1100px; height: 1200px; background-image: base64...">